kubermatic/docs/content/kubermatic/v2.12/_index.en.md

 Kubermatic is directly integrated with leading cloud providers Amazon Web Services, Azure, DigitalOcean, Google Compute Engine, Hetzner, OpenStack, Packet and VMware vSphere as well as any provider offering Ubuntu 16.04 or greater, even in your own datacenter.

-The following description mainly refers to the beta release of Kubermatic, which is publicly available under <https://cloud.kubermatic.io/>.

 ## Features

 {{% notice tip %}}